shipkit/shipkit-changelog/README.md

 # Shipkit Changelog Gradle plugin

-Our plugin generates changelog based on commit history and GitHub pull requests/issues.
+Our plugin generates changelog based on commit history and Github pull requests/issues.
-Optionally, the changelog content can be posted to GitHub Releases.
+Optionally, the changelog content can be posted to Github Releases.
 This plugin is very small (<1kloc) and has a single dependency "com.eclipsesource.minimal-json:minimal-json:0.9.5".
 The dependency is very small (30kb), stable (no changes since 2017), and brings zero transitive dependencies.